-Two parking stands, located on front side of main frame, are standard on all Model 3115 planters.
-The stands must be positioned so they are not directly behind tractor tire or they will hit when planter is raised.
+Two parking stands, located on the front side of the main frame, are standard on all Model 3145 planters.
+The stands must be positioned so they are not directly behind the tractor tire or they will interfere when the planter is raised.